csctd/profile-website-goatedchef/README.md

 This template is designed for use in the URI CS TD SSP.

+## accessbility
+- having a button to switch contrast
+- having a button that controls all of the accessbilitys

 ## Design
 - menu on top that have all tools needed to go to another page
 - having a `table of contents` in my describe self page